ayeshamatwadia/SuperRegistration/README.md

-# Super Registration
+# Super Registration App
-An Angularjs spring-boot application that deals with a user registration and viewing of users all backed by a dockerized database ie this is a CRUD exercise using angular and spring boot
+An Angularjs spring-boot application that deals with a user registration and viewing of users all backed by a dockerized postgres database ie this is a CRUD exercise using angular and spring boot

-#Running the application
-Backend spring-boot application

-cd into the backend folder and run

-mvn spring-boot:run

-running the tests:

-.\mvnw test

-# starting up your postgres container
-from the route run
+## starting the app

+step1:

+bring up the docker container using the yaml file provide in the route directory of the project
-docker-compose up -d
+> docker-compose up -d

-make sure the container is running using
+make sure your docker container is up

-docker container ls
+>docker container ls

-you should see the container name: super_registration_db
+you are looking for a container named super_registration_db

+step2:

+start your backend application

+>cd backend
+>
+>mvn spring-boot:run

+step3:

+start up the angular front end

+in another terminal run

+>cd frontend
+>
+>ng serve

+## Other commands

-to bring down and remove the container run:
+To bring down the docker container run from the project route

-docker-compose down
+>docker-compose down

+To run the backend tests:

+> cd backend
+> .\mvnw test